 Role: Tracy Herbert oversees the development, maintenance and utilization of various research extension tools, including www.BeefResearch.ca, with a focus on accelerating the adoption of innovations related to production efficiencies, animal health, and food safety and quality to cattle producers and other industry stakeholders.
-To maximize investments in research, she also works to improve the efficiency and effectiveness of technology transfer in the Canadian beef industry through greater collaboration and empowerment of technology transfer agents, and supports direct engagement of researchers with industry.
+To maximize investments in research, she led the development of the Canadian Beef Technology Transfer Network, which works to improve the efficiency and effectiveness of technology transfer in the Canadian beef industry through greater collaboration and empowerment of technology transfer agents, and direct engagement of researchers with industry.

 Background: Tracy received a B.A.in Communications Studies and a B.A. in Psychology from the University of Calgary.
-Her family operates a mixed farm with purebred Speckle Park in West Central Saskatchewan.
+Her family operates a mixed farm in West Central Saskatchewan.

-Background: Stacey is currently completing a Master's of Science at the University of Saskatchewan College of Agriculture and Bioresources.
-She a past graduate of the Cattlemen's Young Leaders program.
+Background: Stacey received a Master’s of Science at the University of Saskatchewan College of Agriculture and Bioresources.
+She is a past graduate of the Cattlemen’s Young Leaders program.
 Her family ranches in Southern Alberta.